5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 # Fixing the System Clock (SSDT-AWAC)

-Hotpatch to force-enable `RTC` and disabling `AWAC` at the same time.
+Hotpatches for enabling `RTC` and disabling `AWAC` system clock at the same time.
 Required For 300-series chipsets and newer, since `AWAC` is not supported by macOS.

 ## Automated SSDT generation: using SSDTTime
 With the python script **SSDTTime**, you can generate the following SSDTs from analyzing your system's `DSDT`: